-while You are Disabled.
+while You are Disabled and eligible for the Disabled and Working Benefit.

-However, if the other employment is a job You held in addition to Your job with Your Employer, then during any period that You are entitled to benefits for being Disabled from Your Occupation, only the portion of Your earnings that exceeds Your average earnings from the other employer over the 6 month period just before You became Disabled will count as Current Monthly Earnings.
+However, if the other employment is a job You held in addition to Your job with Your Employer, then during any period that You are entitled to benefits for being Disabled from Your Occupation, only the portion of Your earnings that exceeds Your average earnings from the other employer over the 6 month period just before You became Disabled will count as Current Weekly Earnings.

-Current Monthly Earnings also includes the pay You could have received for another job or a modified job if:
+Current Weekly Earnings also includes the pay You could have received for another job or a modified job if:

-- 1) such job was offered to You by Your Employer, or another employer, and You refused the offer; and - 2) the requirements of the position were consistent with: - a) Your education, training and experience; and b) Your capabilities as medically substantiated by Your Physician.
+- 1) such job was offered to You by Your Employer, or another employer, and You refused the offer; and - 2) the requirements of the position were consistent with: - a) Your education, training and experience; and - b) Your capabilities as medically substantiated by Your Physician.